Things to See In Piedmont

 More info about the Abbey of Sant’Antonio di Ranverso and opening hours

-If you would like to test your Italian during a tour of these beautiful places near Turin, here are some useful words to use thanks to L’Italiano Porticando, an Italian Language School in Turin:
+If you would like to test your Italian during a tour of these beautiful places near Turin, here are some useful Italian words thanks to L’Italiano Porticando, an Italian Language School in Turin:

 – l’abbazia – the abbey